Basic Metal Bowl

 (with Artist, Mark Masters)

 This workshop is an introduction to the art of metalsmithing, one of many media that the Roycroft artisans had perfected and continue to work in today.
-Students will learn a variety of metalsmithing techniques including pattern stamping, planishing, annealing with a torch, sinking copper into a metal form, sanding and polishing, patination, and wax finishing, as they create a 5 inch copper bowl.
+Students will learn a variety of metalsmithing techniques including pattern stamping, planishing, annealing with a torch, sinking copper or brass into a metal form, sanding and polishing, patination, and wax finishing, as they create a 6-inch brass or copper bowl.
 This is the perfect class for you to get a taste for this art form and see if you’d like to take more advanced classes with the master artisans.

 Mark Master’s interest in metal working was sparked in industrial arts class in high school, where he made candlestick holders and a shallow copper bowl.
 30 years later that interest was rekindled with a trip to the Burchfield-Penney Arts Center where the Roycrofters were demonstrating and displaying their work.
 Fascinated by watching Master artisan Frank Glapa at work on a piece, Mark was introduced to David Tundo, who had just recently become a RALA Artisan himself.
 It was Mr. Tundo who encouraged him to pursue his interest and take some classes.
 Mark enrolled in a variety of workshops, including “Basic Metalsmithing”, “Chasing and Repousee” and “Tool Making” with RALA Master Artisan Ron VanOstrand, and “Intermediate Metalsmithing” with RALA Master Artisan Frank Glapa.
 Since then he has been doing metal work demonstrations, instructing and volunteering and teaching on the Roycroft Campus and throughout Western New York.

 Class Tuition: $70 + $15 Supplies = $85

 Registration is required and seating is limited.

 If you have any questions please call the Roycroft Campus at 716-655-0261 or email us.